nrally1/AIPS/README.md

 # AIPS

-# Description
+# About
-AIParkinScan (AIPS) is an artifical intelligence software for the easy, accuracte, and accesible diangosis of Parkinson's disease.
-It asks
+AIParkinScan (AIPS) is an artifical intelligence software used for the diangosis of Parkinson's disease.
+It asks the user for a